danepozzi/rc-custom-feed/README.md

 - [done] add a arrow to the left
 - [done] add a new design
 - [done] wire in the proxy
+- [done] add keyd for force image load
+- [done] check that the key is unique for keyed

 - At the moment carousel displays one exposition per slide.
 This might be also customised in the url
 - Alternative layouts?